God communicates in different ways. The Bible is his message to us today.

 ‘Progressive revelation’ is an important key to understanding God and the Bible.

-GOD’S METHOD IS TO TELL US A LITTLE AT A TIME
+GOD’S METHOD IS TO TELL us A LITTLE AT A TIME

 God’s revelation of himself and his creation is ‘progressive.’
 He parcels out information to us a little at a time, as we show interest and make discoveries.
 This progressive revelation is extremely long-term.
 He doesn’t reveal everything in our lifetime, or even in our millennium.